brick-lang/brick/doc/core/Syntax.md

 Computer languages are meant to be read.
 What a programming language is meant to do is convey an idea, as consisely and simply as possible, between two entities.
 Computers are now powerful enough that they do not have to be one of those entities.
 Instead, we should be programming as if someone looking over our shoulder could directly understand our thought process, just from looking at what we write.
-We should be writing for other humans, not for abstract, esoteric computer systems.
+We should be writing for other humans, not for abstract, esoteric systems.

 __Brick__ is a language designed to be read.
 Almost every sigil translates directly to a common idea.
 You should be able to read your program aloud, and have it make sense.
 Clear, concise, clean.